 The information on this page shows different measures of people's satisfaction with their neighbourhood and their sense of community cohesion in the neighbourhood.
 It also shows different measures of people's participation in volunteering and political decision making in the local area.
-In addition, the information box on the far bottom right shows the number of active charities per 1,000 population.
+In addition, the information box on the far bottom right shows the number of registered charities per 1,000 population.
+This is based on location of charities rather than areas where they operate, some of which will have a global focus.